inab/vre_WfExS_executor/README.md

-# Generic Wrapper
+# VRE Tool Generator

-This generic wrapper is written for Python 3.6 and later.
+This Tool Generator is written for Python 3.6 and later.

 * In order to install the dependencies you need `pip` and `venv` modules.
 	- `pip` is available in many Linux distributions (Ubuntu packages `python3-pip`, CentOS EPEL package `python-pip`),